 Unboxing: Ollie’s Experience Is Better Overall

-The unboxing experience is quite similar for both Ollie and Spot & Tango, but Ollie’s is better overall.
+My colleague who tested both services found that the unboxing experience was quite similar for both Ollie and Spot & Tango, but Ollie’s was better overall.

-The box is well organized and includes feeding instructions for each of your pups.
-Every food package is labeled with detailed information on nutrients, ingredients, and ideal storage conditions.
-This is also true for dry foods, which are delivered in zip-locked bags that can be stored in cool, dry places (like a pantry).
+Ollie's box was well organized and included feeding instructions.
+Every food package was labeled with detailed information on nutrients, ingredients, and ideal storage conditions.
+This was also true for dry foods, which were delivered in zip-locked bags that could be stored in a cool, dry place (like a pantry).

-The first box comes with a scoop (to make portioning easier) and a “puptainer,” which is a suction-sealed bamboo-crafted container for storage of fresh food while in the fridge.
-The puptainer is dishwasher safe and makes it easier to keep your dog’s food in the fridge, right next to yours.
+The first box came with a scoop (to make portioning easier) and a “puptainer,” which is a suction-sealed bamboo-crafted container for storage of fresh food while in the fridge.
+The puptainer was dishwasher safe and made it easier to store leftover dog food in the fridge.

 The content of my first box from Ollie

-Both companies use a recyclable cardboard box lined with dry ice insulation for fresh foods.
-In the Spot & Tango’s case, the fresh food arrives in sealed packages that you’ll need to cut open.
+Both companies used a recyclable cardboard box lined with dry ice insulation for fresh foods.
+In Spot & Tango’s case, the fresh food arrived in sealed packages that needed to be cut open.
 You’ll also get a food clip with your first order to seal up any leftovers and safely store them in the refrigerator.

 If you’ve ordered UnKibble, your first box will also include a personalized scoop, which you can use for accurate portioning.
-If you’ve placed an order for 2 dogs or if you have a large dog, you may receive several boxes, depending on how Spot & Tango decides to pack everything.
+If you’ve placed an order for 2 dogs (like my colleague did) or if you have a large dog, you may receive several boxes, depending on how Spot & Tango decides to pack everything.

 The content of a Spot & Tango box of UnKibble